TUDelft-DataDrivenControl/COFLEX/README.md

-# CoFlexOpt
+# COFLEX
-Framework to calculate optimized operating points for large, flexible wind turbines
+A novel set point optimiser and feedforward-feedback control scheme for large flexible wind turbines